Terror at the Olympics: Munich, 1972

 “They’re all gone.”

-For millions of people who recall the 1972 Olympics in Munich and who still shudder at the memory of the slaughter unleashed by terrorists there, those words are indelible.
-They were spoken by ABC’s Jim Mckay — the man behind the famous “thrill of victory, agony of defeat” introduction to the network’s long-running show, Wide World of Sports — when he learned that Israeli athletes and coaches taken hostage by terrorists from the Palestinian group Black September had been murdered.
+For millions of people who recall the slaughter unleashed by Palestinian terrorists at the 1972 Olympics in Munich, those words are indelible.
+They were spoken by ABC’s Jim Mckay — the man behind the famous “thrill of victory, agony of defeat” introduction to the network’s long-running show, Wide World of Sports — when he learned that Israeli athletes and coaches taken hostage by terrorists from the group Black September had been murdered.

 McKay, a sportscaster who assumed the duties of a news anchor as one of the most shocking events of the 1970s unfolded on live TV, acquitted himself with unforgettable grace and intelligence as the story grew more abominable with each passing hour.